Image Score: Learning and Evaluating Human Preferences for Mercari Search: Offline Experimental Results

 \subsection{Training Setting}

-For the image embedding network, we adopt ViT-B/16 pre-trained on the translated CC12M \cite{sawada2024release, rinna-japanese-clip-vit-b-16}, where captions are in Japanese.
-We train models on NVIDIA Tesla T4 with a batch size of 128.
-As stated, we keep the parameters of CLIP fixed and only train an additional MLP on top.
-The model is trained using the AdamW algorithm \cite{adamw}, with a learning rate of $0.0001$ and a weight decay of $0.001$.
-We adopt the Cosine Annealing Learning Rate Scheduler \cite{loshchilov2016sgdr} and train our model for 100 epochs.
-Regarding Focal Loss \cite{focalloss}, we set the $\gamma$ parameter to 2.
+For the image embedding network, we adopt ViT-B/16 pre-trained on the translated CC12M dataset \citep{sawada2024release, rinna-japanese-clip-vit-b-16}, where captions are in Japanese.
+We train models on NVIDIA Tesla T4 GPUs with a batch size of 128.
+As stated earlier, we keep the parameters of CLIP fixed and only train an additional MLP on top.
+The model is trained using the AdamW optimizer \citep{adamw}, with a learning rate of $1 \times 10^{-4}$ and a weight decay of $1 \times 10^{-3}$.
+We adopt the cosine annealing learning rate scheduler \citep{loshchilov2016sgdr} and train the model for 100 epochs.
+For Focal Loss \citep{focalloss}, we set the $\gamma$ parameter to 2.